AcerolaVR/AceStacks/README.md

 ### Safety, Charging and Battery Information
 The trackers cannot be charged while they are on, **MAKE SURE THE TRACKERS ARE OFF BEFORE CHARGING THEM** or you will damage the tracker

-If replacing the battery, such as to place fresh ones in or if one fell out, make sure to place the battery polarity correctly.
-The battery has a flat negative pole, and a button top positive pole
+If replacing the battery, such as to place fresh ones in or if one accidentally fell out, make sure to place the battery polarity correctly.
+- The battery has a flat negative pole, and a button top positive pole
--Follow the battery holder markings for + and -
+- Follow the battery holder markings for + and -
-The negative pole should be closer to the side with the data and charging port, and the positive side should be on the opposite side
+- The negative pole should be closer to the side with the data and charging port, and the positive side should be on the opposite side

 **Placing the battery in the wrong polarity and turning on the tracker will damage the tracker**